Sometimes when experiencing a breakup, it feels like you were completely and utterly NOT prepared for what hit you.

 I understand how that happens.
 I've been there.

-I remember vividly how that actually felt back then.
-This gut-wrenching feeling that there is a hole in your soul that cannot be filled… yet you try and try.
+I remember vividly how that felt back then.
+This gut-wrenching feeling that there is a hole in your soul that cannot be filled … yet you try and try.

 How To Break the Ex-Addiction

-What you have to do, basically, is to re-wire you brain.
+What you have to do is to rewire your brain.